 Reverse Itinerary (La Paz to San Carlos): 1/12/2019, 1/28/2019, 2/13/2019, 3/1/2019

 NOTE: This ship is NEW for this season!
 As with any new vessel, we strongly suggest selecting a departure date at least six weeks after launch.
 Please ask for details.

 On all departures, a certified photo instructor will be at your side and at your service to inspire and assist you.
 Take advantage of talks, presentations, slideshows and “laptop gallery” sharing events.
 All skill and interest levels are welcome; the instructors can meet you wherever you are on your journey.
 All you need to participate is a camera— point-and-shoot, smartphone, DSLR, whatever—and a sense of adventure.
 And you’re sure to return home with amazing photos.

-Transfers between airport and ship if booked on group flights; one pre-voyage hotel night in La Paz; accommodations and meals as indicated per the itinerary; excursions; kayaking, use of snorkeling equipment and wetsuits; entrance fees; port charges and service taxes.
+Transfers between airport and ship if booked on group flights; one hotel night in La Paz (pre- or post- depending on when voyage departs); accommodations and meals as indicated per the itinerary; excursions as per itinerary; kayaking, use of snorkeling equipment and wetsuits; entrance fees; port charges and service taxes.
 Subject to change without notice.

-Airfare; baggage/accident/cancellation insurance; items of a personal nature such as alcoholic beverages, Internet, etc.; gratuities to ship’s crew at your discretion; fuel surcharge may apply.
+Airfare; passport; visa; immigration fees; baggage/accident/cancellation insurance; items of a personal nature such as alcoholic beverages, Internet, etc.; gratuities to ship’s crew at your discretion; fuel surcharge may apply.